 Non-Christians, and non-religious folks in general, sometimes have difficulty understanding just how tithing goes.
 Is this a loan that Christians expect to receive back from God with interest?
-Is it a downpayment on something that will appreciate over time?
+Is it a down payment on something that will appreciate over time?

 Some versions of evangelicalism in America tend toward an affirmative answer to these kinds of questions.
-You reap what you sow, they say, and when you sow the seed of the tithe with God, he’ll reward you handsomely.
+You reap what you sow, they say, and when you sow the seed of the tithe with God, He’ll reward you handsomely.
 The focus on giving here is finally and fully on what the givers get back.

-Often those who reason in this way will make an appeal to the prophet Malachi, who records this message from God: “Bring the whole tithe into the storehouse, that there may be food in my house.
-Test me in this,” says the LORD Almighty, “and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it” (Mal.
+Often those who reason in this way will make an appeal to the prophet Malachi, who records this message from God: “'Bring the whole tithe into the storehouse, that there may be food in My house.
+Test Me in this,' says the LORD Almighty, 'and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it'” (Mal.
 3:10 NIV).

 The teaching that we give in order to get even more is really a perversion of the biblical message.
 It’s a message associated with a particular form of evangelicalism in America, the so-called “health and wealth” gospel, or the “gospel of prosperity.”
 We shouldn’t understand the passage in Malachi, directed at the covenant people of Israel toward the end of the Old Testament monarchy, to so easily and directly refer to the situation of the American church.